armenmerikyan/karen/README.md

 Before starting, make sure you have the following installed:

 - Ubuntu server (or similar Linux distribution)
-- A domain name pointing to your server (e.g., YOURDOMANNAME.com)
+- A domain name pointing to your server (e.g., YOURDOMANNAME.com), you can purchase one at https://www.namecheap.com
-- SSH access to your server
+- SSH access to your server, you can purchase one https://www.vultr.com
 - To integrate email sending functionality into the Karen project, you'll need a SendGrid account and API key.
+You can purchase one at https://sendgrid.com

 ## 1. Install and Configure Nginx